Kneaded That

 ×

-Published: Aug 28, 2025 by Audrey · This post may contain affiliate links · Leave a Comment
+Updated: Jul 6, 2026 · by Audrey Grubb · This post may contain affiliate links · Leave a Comment

 Jump to Recipe Print Recipe

-My Snickerdoodle Cookie Dough Bars are soft, chewy, and full of that classic cinnamon-sugar flavor we all love.
-Instead of rolling out dough ball by ball, these bars are baked in one pan and sliced—easy, quick, and just as delicious.
+My Snickerdoodle Cookie Bars are soft, chewy, and full of that classic cinnamon-sugar flavor we all love.
+Instead of rolling out dough ball by ball, these bars are baked in one pan and sliced — easy, quick, and just as delicious.

 Overhead picture of a hand holding three snickerdoodle cookie bar squares with more cookie bars in the background.